justinhyou/project-z/README.md

 By default, the server will be set up as `localhost:9000`.

-To correctly add the cron job to the crontab, modify the workspace() method in Util.py.
+To correctly add the cron job to the crontab, modify the workspace() method in Util.py with your work directory path.

 ### Contact